 - UL Sport which manages Irelands leading sporting campus;

-- Enterprise, Entrepreneurship and Innovation including UL, The Technology Transfer Office and UL Nexus Innovation Centre, the exceptional Cooperative Education and Careers Office.
+- Enterprise, Entrepreneurship and Innovation including UL, The Technology Transfer Office and UL Nexus Innovation Centre.